-Early 2010, during the opening of a three day International Conference on Community Based Disaster Risk Reduction and Climate Change Adaptation, the Secretary General of the Kenya Red Cross Society Abbas Gullet, said that a great percentage of Kenya was in the arid and semi-arid and its economy was vulnerable to the effects of climate change.
+Early 2010, during the opening of a three day International Conference on Community Based Disaster Risk Reduction and Climate Change Adaptation, the former Secretary-General of the Kenya Red Cross Society Abbas Gullet, said that a great percentage of Kenya was in the arid and semi-arid and its economy was vulnerable to the effects of climate change.

 “…droughts and floods have far-reaching impacts on our economy.
 The country is just going through one of the worst droughts that have impacted negatively on our livestock systems.
 Food security, water resources, energy among other fabrics of our socio-economic support systems,” Abbas disclosed.

 Abbas had appealed to all the key players to proactively work together in sharing knowledge learned from community-based programmes and other key disaster risk reduction players to address risk challenges at community levels in Kenya.